 2- I used them stamp again (with ink on it) when they were dry and I liked them much more.

 We loved the way that they turned out. (see how much prettier the blue is than the black… but maybe a different black might work)

 You can even write the name & date on the back.

 Be sure to clean up your mess when you are done.
-You can make clean-up quick and fun for the whole family with NEW limited edition Bounty Prints Featuring Disney Frozen!
-If you have left-over dough, just put it into an airtight container to make more another day.
-We kept ours for 2 days before we did it again.
+If you have any left-over dough, just put it into an airtight container to make more another day.
+We kept ours for two days before we did it again. 🙂